First Amendment tests and doctrines

 Clear and present danger test …

-Early 20th century test for determining when speech is protected and when it is not, given in the Schenck v US case, 1919.
-The example was a person falsely shouting “fire” in a crowded theater, which could result in injuries or deaths.
-It was superseded by Brandenburg v Ohio imminent lawless action test.
+This is the early 20th century test for determining when speech is protected from government censorship and when it is not.
+The test was handed down in the Schenck v US case, 1919.
+An example of a clear and present danger from speech was when a person would falsely shout “fire” in a crowded theater and potentially cause injuries or deaths.
+It was overturned by the Brandenburg v Ohio imminent lawless action test.

 Inflammatory statements may pose a danger, but they are not enough to justify government suppression under the Brandenburg v.
 Ohio (1969) imminent lawless action standard.
 In that case, the Court overturned the conviction of KKK wizard Clarence Brandenburg under an Ohio law prohibiting advocacy of crime after he made inflammatory statements such as extracting “revengeance” on the government if it continued to discriminate against white people.
 In its decision, the US Supreme Court said that the government could only punish advocacy that “is directed to inciting or producing imminent lawless action and is likely to incite or produce such action.”
 This is the controlling case today, that is, the current standard, for US or state government suppression of political speech.

-First Amendment questions about religion may involve funding for religious schools or the use of religious icons in public parks or schools.
-The courts have operated under two conflicting legal theories — strict separation or “accomodationism,” which says that government should neither endorse nor hinder religion.
+Modern First Amendment questions about religion may involve funding for religious schools or the use of religious icons in public parks or schools.
+The courts have operated under two conflicting legal theories — strict separation or “acomodationism,” which says that government should neither endorse nor hinder religion.
 A set of tests, especially the “Lemon test” ( Lemon v.
-Kurtzman 1971), can help decide whether the secular purposes of funding may be considered.
+Kurtzman 1971), can helped decide whether the secular purposes of funding may be considered.

 Common carrier doctrine

 Modern question: Does the doctrine apply to social / digital media today?
 Some say yes (“Big tech are common carriers“), some say probably not (Cato Institute) and some say definitely not (“How to regulate online platforms.”)
-The answer to the social media / common carrier question is no, the court said in Moody v Netchoice, 2024.
+The question was definitively answered in Moody v Netchoice, 2024.

 Note: Both common carrier and public accommodations approaches were suggested by Supreme Court Justice Clarance Thomas in his dissent in the social media regulation case Knight v Trump, 2017 and 2021.